Wnion Halt railway station

 Wnion Halt (Pron: Oon-y'n) in Gwynedd, Wales, was on the Ruabon to Barmouth line.
 The station, which was situated in a narrow part of the Wnion Valley, is next to Pont Llanrhaiadr.
 It was sited on the north side of the line against a road's retaining wall.
 The halt consisted of a short timber-edged platform with a wooden shelter and nameboard.
-It had passing loop or freight activity.
+It had no passing loop or freight activity.

 Only rusted platform supports remain.
 The halt's entrance gate is now part of a driveway to a private residence.